 - START = Last reading operation or setting IB1 D5 (OFFSET enable) to 1 - STOP = Actual reading operation

-Excess offset is signalled out if it is persistent of all the assigned testing time.
+Excess offset it is signalled out if persistent for all the assigned testing time.
 This feature is disabled if any overloads leading to activation of the short-circuit protection occurs in the process.

 4.4 AC diagnostic